Focus and Scope

 Peer Review Process

-The ESOTERIK Journal is a journal published by the Department of Moral and Sufism Program of Ushuluddin STAIN Kudus in 2015.
+The ESOTERIK Journal is a journal published by the Department of Sufism and Pyschotherapy Program of Ushuluddin IAIN Kudus in 2015.
 This journal is published twice a year.

 Open Access Policy